wilbowma/pl-thesaurus/README.md

-A Thesaurus for technical words found in Programming Languages ==
+A Thesaurus Programming Languages Jargon
+==

 For now, this is list of synonyms for technical words that I want to stop